siscely/Blocipedia/README.md

 As a user, I want to sign up for a free account by providing a user name, password and email

 ### Incorporate Devise
 Use the Devise gem for authentication.
 Userpedia's authentication system should allow users to sign up and send emails for account confirmation.
-Refer to the Devise Resource and the Devise Getting Started Guide for examples on implementing user sign up.

 ### Test Your Code
 1. Sign a new user up.
 Do you receive a confirmation email?